nickbalestra/nickbalestra.github.io/_posts/2015-07-26-build-a-simple-api-server-with-node.markdown

 ### The endPoint handlers

-Now we should have everything we may need to easily create the endPointHandlers with the logic and definition for each endpoint of our API.
-In our example we said to want to have a '/ping' endpoint that will respond only to GET requests with a simple pong response.
+Now we should have everything we need to easily create the endPointHandlers with the logic and definition for each endpoint of our API.
+For our example server we said that we want to have a unique endpoint ('/ping') that will respond only to GET requests.

 Let's require our freshly backed utils, to support us handling both the requests and responses as well as the actions hash like a boss.
-The actions Hash is where we will define the logic for each http method we may want to support/allow for the given endpoint.
-Here the ping endpoint handler definition:
+The actions hash is where we will define the logic for each http method we may want to support/allow for the given endpoint.
+Here the final ping endpoint handler definition:

 {% highlight javascript linenos %}
 var utils = require('../utils');